nanddeepn/code-samples/SharePoint/CSOM.NET.Standard.SPO/README.md

 Let's start by creating an App Registration in the Azure AD portal
 ![App Registration in the Azure AD portal](assets/01.png)

-Configure it with the Certificate, SPO API permissions etc.
+Configure it with the Certificate, SPO API permissions etc. Use Create-SelfSignedCertificate.ps1 to generate a certificate.
 ![SPO API permissions](assets/02.png)

 Add the certificate (.pfx) to your local machine certificates (certmgr.msc)